deadlydog/deadlydog.github.io/_posts/2013-05-16-powershell-functions-to-get-an-xml-node-and-get-and-set-an-xml-elements-value-even-when-the-element-does-not-already-exist.md

 </pre>
 </div>

-Note the comma in the return statement of the Get-XmlNamespaceManager function.&#160; It took me a while to discover [why things broke without it](http://stackoverflow.com/questions/17498320/powershell-changes-return-objects-type).
+Note the comma in the return statement of the Get-XmlNamespaceManager function.
+It took me a while to discover [why things broke without it](http://stackoverflow.com/questions/17498320/powershell-changes-return-objects-type).

 <font color="#00ff00"></Update></font>